year in review: 2018

 There was lots of food, cooking demos by her mom and John Legend (he made his famous fried chicken, so six people got fried chicken personally prepared by John Legend), a Q&A with Chrissy and John, photobooths, an open bar, and a mini pop-up with all of her cookware from her Target collection (pretty much all of which is on my wish list).

 Twitter was the perfect co-sponsor—we left with a #CRAVINGSFEST tote bag, a Twitter-branded apron, a signed copy of Cravings 2: Hungry For More, a BECCA x Chrissy Teigen compact that I actually quite liked, and a couple of other goodies.
 It was actually one of the best-executed events I’ve been to.
 There’s a lot of negative press about disastrous conventions (ever heard of BrunchCon?), but everything went smoothly and the food was actually really good, because they were recipes from her cookbook.
 I’ve followed Chrissy on Twitter for a while, so seeing all of her culinary endeavors come to life was especially exciting.
 She’s impossibly perfect-looking in real life.
-I don’t know if it’s the highlighter or the fact that she had just given birth, but she was glowy AF.
+I don’t know if it was the highlighter or the fact that she had just given birth, but she was glowy AF.
 And Luna is adorable.

 Kevin and I went to California for our friend Korinne’s wedding back in October.
 We actually did six cities in total: LA, Santa Barbara, Big Sur, Sonoma, San Francisco, and Morro Bay.
 I realized when I graduated college that I had never really explored much of California, so I was excited to finally see Big Sur and Morro Bay, which I’ve always seen in pictures.